-Development proposals must make adequate provision for off-road parking and service vehicles taking into consideration the type of development, the accessibility of the location, and the requirements of parking standards set down in policy HS06 of the Neighbourhood Plan for residential development, or any standards set by Devon County Council and/or Mid Devon District Council for non-residential developments.
-Development proposals to provide an additional public car park serving the Village of Silverton will be supported provided:

-- I. suitable points for the charging of electric vehicles - II. suitable access/egress arrangements can be provided

-III. the car park is suitably landscaped

-IV. it will not cause significant nuisance to adjoining properties
+- Development proposals must make adequate provision for off-road parking and service vehicles taking into consideration the type of development, the accessibility of the location, and the requirements of parking standards set down in policy HS06 of the Neighbourhood Plan for residential development, or any standards set by Devon County Council and/or Mid Devon District Council for non-residential developments. - 2.
+Development proposals to provide an additional public car park serving the Village of Silverton will be supported provided: - I. suitable points for the charging of electric vehicles - II. suitable access/egress arrangements can be provided - III. the car park is suitably landscaped - IV. it will not cause significant nuisance to adjoining properties - V. It is suitably located - 3.
+Extension of the lay-by at Ellerhayes for additional parking is supported. - 4.
+Adoption by individuals of Driveway Sharing schemes and Electric Charging Sharing scheme is encouraged. - 5.
+Provision of electric chargers at existing car parks and community buildings with car parks is encouraged.

+a.
 A high proportion of residents in the Village do not have regular access to off-road parking, which leaves them no alternative but to park on the roads.

+b.
 There is also a continual problem of commercial and private vehicles parking on double yellow lines, disrupting the flow of traffic.
 Some vehicles park on the grass verges.
 Other vehicles park on pavements, blocking footpaths and forcing pedestrians including pushchair users, small children, mobility chair users and the elderly, into the road.
 Inconsiderate parking is also a hazard for other vehicles including the emergency services, in particular fire tenders, causing major problems.
-The community told us during the Community

-Consultation 2014 that new development must not result in an increase in on-street parking.
+The community told us during the Community Consultation 2014 that new development must not result in an increase in on-street parking.
 There was also much support for an additional public car park.

-There is currently (2021) a small car park for users of the Community Hall, adjacent to a public car park, which no longer has sufficient space to reduce on-road parking in any significant way.
+c.
+There is currently (2022) a small car park for users of the Community Hall, adjacent to a public car park, which no longer has sufficient space to reduce on-road parking in any significant way.
 This illustrates the need for another public car park, if a suitable site became available.

-The substantial parking problem we experience emphasises the necessity to ensure that all new developments include sufficient off-road parking, which takes into account modern lifestyles where many households make use of a multiple number of cars.
+d.
+The substantial parking problem we experience emphasises the necessity to ensure that all new developments include sufficient offroad parking, which takes into account modern lifestyles where many households make use of a multiple number of cars.
 Our policy TR04 emphasises the importance of this issue and encourages development proposals to provide sufficient off-road parking and servicing space commensurate with the type of use proposed.
 It supports the provision of off-road parking spaces in accordance with the prevailing standards.
 It also supports the provision of more public parking areas to serve the Village.